cynwong/weather-dashboard-m/readme.md

 ## Description

-Weather Dashboard is an one-page application where the user can search for weather by city name e.g. "Clayton", "Melbourne".
+Weather Dashboard is a one-page application where the user can search for weather by city name e.g. "Clayton", "Melbourne".

-Weather Dashboard display current weather information and next five days forecasts.
+Weather Dashboard display current weather information and the next five days forecasts.

 ## User Story

 ```
-    As a traveler
+    As a traveller
     I want to see the weather outlook for multiple cities
     so that I can plan a trip accordingly
 ```

-## Screen Shots
+## ScreenShots

 ![Page Screenshot](./assets/images/weather_dashboard.png "Application Screenshot")

 ## Instructions

 Upon opening weather dashboard, weather dashboard will ask permission to use geo-location service.
-If allowed, weather dashboard will show current location's weather.
-If not allowed, weather dashboard will show weather information of last searched city.
+If allowed, weather dashboard will show the current location's weather.
+If not allowed, weather dashboard will show weather information of the last searched city.

 ### 1. Search a city's weather

-To search for weather of a city, type the name of the city in the search box and click search button.
+To search for weather of a city, type the name of the city in the search box and click the search button.

 ### 2. Save a city to Favourite searches

 To save a city to Favourite,
     1. Click and drag the city name in weather information.
-    2. Drag the name to left panel under search box.
+    2. Drag the name to left panel under the search box.
     3. Drop the name onto the Favourite list.

 ### 3. Remove a city from Favourite